kilian-le-calvez/AR-CreationOfMoon/STEP_OF_CREATION.md

 # Project Creation Steps

+# Goal of the project :
+The goald was to make an educationnal AR application.
+We had to find a theme that could be teached to a student and make it lively in an AR app so we could explains more easely, more visually a phenomen.

+# Step 0: The idea and the story board !
+The first step was to brainstorm and idea that fit the requirements for the project.
+Then the idea was good we made a story board to have a guideline for the animation.

 # Step 1: Initial Setup
 Set up the Unity project structure and documentation.
 Configure the AR application to ensure compatibility and functionality.